p4lang/open-p4studio/docs/P4-Compilation.md

 The compiler has many other special options and they might sometimes be required, but they are not the focus of this document.

-While the command above is the easiest way to invoke the compiler and is often used by the developers to check whether the program compiles or not, it is rarely used.
+While the command above is the easiest way to invoke the compiler and is often used to quickly check whether the program compiles or not, it is rarely employed to compile the P4 programs when the intent is to **run** them.
 The reason is that after compiling a program we need to exercise it by starting the user-space driver and loading the program onto the target, be it either a Tofino model or the real ASIC.
 In the simulation case it is also important to allow the model to load the program layout information so that it can produce human-readable logs by translating low-level operations back into the familiar symbols from your program.
+All these components need to have access to various compilation artifacts and the standard scripts that launch them are not designed to work with the `.tofino` or `.tofino2` directory produced by the compiler.

+Let's take a look behind the scenes...

 Generally speaking, the compiler produces three main artifacts that are neccessary to run a P4 program: